Thesys-lab/parity-models/train/README.md

 If you would like to train on a GPU using the provided docker container, then you will need to install [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker).

-### Quick start
-We first show how to run an example and then provide instructions for other datasets and models.

 ### MNIST Example
 This example trains an MLP parity model for 10 epochs using the MNIST dataset.
 This should take less than 5 minutes on a laptop.